 Text message nurturing can help you ensure that your well-planned door canvassing efforts are not in vain.
 This can include an acknowledgement or thank you text for those who interacted with you as well as a reminder to vote, closer to the election day.

-With texts in the picture, the journey of canvassing becomes more systemized.
+With political campaign texting in the picture, the journey of canvassing becomes more systemized.

 Let’s look at the best practices to implement while using text messages combined with door canvassing to help you frame your messages effectively.

 Best practices to use texts while door canvassing